-The call for submissions for the third issue of ArcheoLogica Data is now open
+The call for submissions for the fourth issue of ArcheoLogica Data is now open

 The volume will give space to two types of contributions: